iluvjava/Maths/Notebook 2.0 obsidian/AMATH 516 Numerical Optimizations/Operators Theory/Averaged Mapping.md

 ---
 ### **Fixed Point Convergence of Averaged Operators**

 This is a type of non-expansive operator converges under fixed point iterations.
+In a sense, the none-expansive operator is damped by the identity operator.

 **Thm-2 | Averaged Operator has Fixed Point Convergence**